oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 7: CSAF Post-Processor

-A CSAF post-processor satisfies the "CSAF post-processor" conformance profile if the post-processor:
+A CSAF post-processor satisfies the "CSAF Post-Processor" conformance profile if the post-processor:

-* satisfies the "CSAF consumer" conformance profile.
+* satisfies the "CSAF Consumer" conformance profile.
-* satisfies the "CSAF producer" conformance profile.
+* satisfies the "CSAF Producer" conformance profile.
 * additionally satisfies those normative requirements in section [sec](#schema-elements) that are designated as applying to post-processors.

 ### Conformance Clause 8: CSAF Modifier

-A program satisfies the "CSAF modifier" conformance profile if the program fulfills the two following groups of requirements:
+A program satisfies the "CSAF Modifier" conformance profile if the program fulfills the two following groups of requirements:

 The program:

-* satisfies the "CSAF post-processor" conformance profile.
+* satisfies the "CSAF Post-Processor" conformance profile.
 * adds, deletes or modifies at least one property, array, object or value of a property or item of an array.
 * does not emit any objects, properties, or values which, according to section [sec](#conformance), are intended to be produced only by CSAF translators.